satyamsettyeswara/DevOpsWebPipeline/kubernetes/readme.md

 Now lets try a small application setup
-    create mongodb as deployement (better option is to create it as a stateful set since it is a database) and secret (for username and password) check whether deployment and secret are connected by exec into the pods
+    create mongodb as deployement (better option is to create it as a stateful set since it is a database) and secret (for username and password) check whether deployment and secret are connected by exec into the pods create service which we will use this service to connecto other deployment (instead of creating seperate yaml file we are going to include in the same deployment file)
+Next we will deploy mongoexpress with mongodb
+    Create deployment for mongo express with env and all Create the secret if needed and configmap for the mongodb url to pass as an env variable in deployment Create the mongoexpres service to access throught website/local start mongoexpress service with minikube so we can access in the webbrowser
+    ```
+    minikube service mongo-express-service
+    ```